mercmobily/hot-form/README.md

     </hot-form>

-## Make the right request to the server (PUT or POST), based on record-id
+## Make the right request to the server (PUT or POST), based on `record-id`

 (To be documented)

-## Load of record dynamically, pre-setting form values
+## Load of record with an AJAX call, pre-setting corresponding form values

 (To be documented)